 It’s narrower than it used to be, but still costing us plenty.

-The achievement gap is the difference in educational attainment between two different groups.
-Achievement gaps exist at every level of education and between groups based on ethnicity, gender, sexual orientation, physical or mental abilities, and income.
-Educational attainment is measured by standardized tests, diplomas, access to higher education, or employment.
-Some achievement gaps have narrowed in the past 50 years, although they persist.
-That means individual students miss out on job and career opportunities, while the rest of us miss out on the contributions they might have made to our economy.
+The achievement gap is the disparity in educational attainment between different groups.
+Achievement gaps exist at every level of education.
+It is between groups based on ethnicity, sexual orientation, gender identity, physical or mental abilities, and income.
+Educational performance is measured by standardized tests, diplomas, access to higher education, or employment.

 Factors That Influence Educational Achievement

-On the other hand, an individual school can’t control school funding—or the lack of it.
+An individual school can’t control educational funding.
 Neither can a school affect other factors that influence the achievement gap such as family income, the students’ diet, language, and mobility.
 A school can’t influence a family’s cultural bias against the importance of education.
-A school can’t do much about an unsafe neighborhood, access to libraries, or the lack of jobs.
+Educators can’t do much about an unsafe neighborhood, access to libraries, or the lack of jobs.
 All of these factors can adversely affect educational achievement.

 Educational Achievement and Race

 Achievement gaps for racial minorities are correlated with gaps in income, poverty rates, unemployment rates, and parents’ education level.
-The Stanford Center for Policy Analysis found the correlation between achievement gaps and these socio-economic factors was at least 62% for blacks and 83% for Hispanics.
+The Stanford Center for Policy Analysis found the correlation between achievement gaps and these socio-economic factors was at least 62% for Black communities and 83% for Latinx communities.

-A 2009 McKinsey study found that the average score of black and Hispanic students on standardized tests was two to three years behind that of white students of the same age.
+A 2009 McKinsey study found that the average score of Black and Latinx students on standardized tests was two to three years behind that of White students of the same age.

-But income doesn’t explain all of the gaps.
-Many scholars also blame structural inequality.
 Students from high-poverty schools don't receive equal government funding.
-A Department of Education study found that 45% of high-poverty schools received less state and local funding than other schools within their districts.
+A Department of Education study found that 45% of high-poverty schools received less state and local funding than other schools within their own districts.

-Students in low-income neighborhoods receive an inferior education than students in wealthier areas.
 The research found that this accounts for 37% of the reason for lower math scores.
-One reason is that low-income schools have more underqualified or inexperienced teachers.
+One reason is that low-income schools have more uncredentialed or inexperienced teachers.

 Educational Achievement and Gender

 Similarly, girls have been historically guided toward home economics classes instead of science, math, or economics.
-Even today, there are many stereotypes that discourage girls from taking STEM classes.
-In addition, science and math teachers give boys more help in those areas.
+Even today, there are many stereotypes that discourage girls from taking STEM classes, and research has found that science and math teachers give boys more help in those areas.

 Within schools, tracking guides students toward different careers.
-Many claim this guides minorities and women toward less lucrative jobs.
-Others argue that tracking is needed to give gifted children, from all groups, the best preparation to excel.
+Many claim this guides minorities and women toward less lucrative jobs, while others argue that tracking is needed to give gifted children, from all groups, the best preparation to excel.
 Despite all the research and debate, there is no consensus on these theories.

 Economic Impact of Educational Achievement Gaps

-Why is this?
-Education increases the income that generates greater economic growth.
+This is because education increases the income that generates greater economic growth.
 Over a lifetime, Americans with college degrees earn 84% more than those with only high school degrees.

-Higher income families add to consumer spending.
-That drives about 70% of the economy.
+Higher-income families add to consumer spending, which drives about 70% of the economy.
 Manufacturers ramp up to meet the added demand, creating more jobs.
-Workers' wages rise, creating more spending.
-It's a virtuous cycle that generates continued economic expansion.
+Workers' wages rise, creating more spending—It's a cycle that generates continued economic expansion.

 Trends in Educational Achievement

-Between 1970 and 2012, racial achievement gaps have shrunk 30% to 40%.
-But the gaps are still very large, according to the Stanford Center for Policy Analysis.
-Most of the gains have come from an increase in black and Hispanic achievement scores in math and reading.
-At the same time, white scores have remained at the same levels.
+Between 1970 and 2012, racial achievement gaps have shrunk by 30% to 40%.
+The gaps are still very large, according to the Stanford Center for Policy Analysis.
+Most of the gains have come from an increase in Black and Latinx achievement scores in math and reading.
+At the same time, White scores have remained at the same levels.